Victoria G. J. Brown is a corporate associate based in the New York office and a member of the firm’s Finance Group. Ms. Brown’s practice includes ...

 - American Airlines (2009-1) in its $520 million offering of EETCs secured by 20 Boeing aircraft.

-- Providence Equity Partners and Altegrity in the $1.13 billion acquisition of Kroll from Marsh & McLennan.
+- Altegrity and Providence Equity Partners in their $1.13 billion acquisition of Kroll from Marsh & McLennan.

 - Clayton, Dubilier & Rice in the financing aspects of its 46% investment in JohnsonDiversey, a transaction valued at $2.6 billion.